crazy-complete/crazy-complete/docs/documentation.md

 > The separator can be changed by adding `{"separator": ...}`

+> By default, duplicate values are not offered for completion.
+This can be changed by adding `{"duplicates": true}`.

 > **NOTE:** `file` and `directory` are not supported.
 Use `file_list` and `directory_list` instead.

 > **NOTE:** Using a colon as separator does currently not work in **Bash**